lmapii/practical-zephyr/02_devicetree_basics/readme.md

 -- Generated zephyr.dts: /path/to/build/zephyr/zephyr.dts
 ```

 ### `phandle`

-TODO: the easy answer: devicetree needs some way to refer to nodes, something like pointers in `C` ... that's what `phandle`s are.
-The typing system is a bit more complex, however, and distinguishes ...

 So what is a `phandle`?
+The easy answer is: Devicetree source files need some way to refer to nodes, something like pointers in `C`, and that's what `phandle`s are.
 If we're being picky about the terminology - it's complicated.
 Why?

 - In the [DTSpec][devicetree-spec], we've seen that `<phandle>` is a base type.
 - In addition, the [DTSpec][devicetree-spec] also defines a standard _property_ named `phandle` - ironically of type `<u32>`, and not `<phandle>`.
-- In Zephyr, the term `phandle` is used pretty much only for node references in any format.
+- In Zephyr, the term `phandle` is used pretty much only for node references in any format and never even mentions the same named _property_.

 Why this ambiguity?
 Because in the end, any reference to a node is replaced by a unique, 32-bit value that identifies the node - the value stored in the node's `phandle` property.
 The fact that `phandle` _property_ is not intended to be set manually, but is instead created by the devicetree compiler for each referenced node, makes mentioning the `phandle` property as such unnecessary.
-Thus, the approach chosen in Zephyr's documentation - refering to any reference as `phandle` - makes a lot of sense.
+Thus, the approach chosen in Zephyr's documentation - referring to any reference as `phandle` - makes a lot of sense.

 But enough nit-picking, let's how this looks in a real devicetree source file.
 Let's create two nodes `node_a` and `node_refs` in our overlay file, and have `node_refs` reference the `node_a` once by its path and once by a label `label_a` that we create for `node_a`.
 How do we do this?
 The syntax is specified in the [DTSpec][devicetree-spec] as follows:

 > "Labels are created by appending a colon ('`:`') to the label name.
-References are created by prefixing the label name with an ampersand ('`&`'), or they may be followed by a node's full path in braces."
-[DTSpec][devicetree-spec]
+References are created by prefixing the label name with an ampersand ('`&`'), or they may be followed by a node's full path in braces." [[DTSpec]][devicetree-spec]

-Thus, our devicetree overlay file, we can create the properties as follows.
+Thus, in our devicetree overlay file, we can create the properties as shown below.
 Notice how we're missing the DTS version `/dts-v1/;`: The version is only defined devicetree *source* files, but **not** in *overlays*. files.

 ```dts
 / {